markeyser/software-engineering-for-data-scientists/new-contents.md

 ## Testing for Data Scientists

-The following presentation also
+The following presentation also contain a lot of of interesting references about testing in general and about how to use test in a data science context:

 - [Jes Ford - Getting Started Testing in Data Science - PyCon 2019](https://www.youtube.com/watch?v=0ysyWk-ox-8&list=PLPbTDk1hBo3y_yzy0ZIx_0PKlUiQ0WXG7&index=93&t=0s)

+The slides of the above presentation are [here](https://speakerdeck.com/pycon2019/jes-ford-getting-started-testing-in-data-science?slide=45).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4MDA1NzQyMjEsMTU5NTE4ODgyMywtMT
+eyJoaXN0b3J5IjpbLTEwOTUwNTcyNjgsMTU5NTE4ODgyMywtMT
 E5NzMyMzgxNCwxMjYxMDU4NzUxLDE3NDk3MDEyODAsLTIwNzg1
 Mjc2NzIsMjEzNjY0MzE1MywxMDUyMDc4NjkxLC0xOTMzMDMwOD
 U5LC0xNTU0OTY2MDQsOTU2NzQ1NDczLDE4MTA0NzE0NDMsLTE1